San Francisco Wedding Venue

 Inside Potted Plants, the wooden arbor is tailor-made for exchanging vows.
 It’s flanked by potted palms, and the vines overhead drip with star-shaped lavender flowers.
 Throughout this gallery are hibiscus plants with showy blooms in yellows, pinks, oranges and reds, and orchids in all the crazy variety of sizes, shapes and colors that orchids exhibit.
 Huge pots of Dr. Suessian, spiky-stemmed Madagascar Palms sit here, and two banks of plants with a mesmerizing diversity of leaf textures, shapes and patterns run the length of the room.

-In 2008, a new event space adjacent to the Aquatic Plants gallery was added for larger, sit-down dinner functions, events or meetings.
+The Orchid Pavilion is ideal for larger, sit-down dinner functions, events or meetings.
 Outdoor ceremonies and tented events for up to 300+ people can be held on the Conservatory’s lawn or platform.

 Flower lovers will find no better place for a celebration than this Conservatory.
 It’s a uniquely beautiful San Francisco landmark.